The Reveal of Our Kids’ Bathroom

 The vanity light stayed in place and still works wonderfully here.
 It emits a lot of light and I love that the gold matches the hardware in the shower.

 New Toilet Setup

 One of our pain points here was the toilet smushed up against the wall.
 My contractor was unsure if he could move it over until he opened up the floor below.
 In the end, we were able to move it a few inches over, which really helps out.
 I wish we could have gone more, but the floor joists got in the way.

 It’s okay though because now we have a dedicated spot for the cute step stool.
 And the new skirted toilet is fantastic and easier to clean!

 When I showed the toilet, I got a lot of questions about the toilet seat.
 I purchased this one that has a small potty lid attached to it, which is ideal for potty training.
 I also purchased this same toilet seat for our downstairs bathroom, so Rory has lots of places to go!
 And this toilet tank basket holds wipes and extra toilet paper.

 The accessories really bring the space to life and give it that joyful colorful look.
 Even though the basics are pretty classic (white, blue, and navy), the styling makes it feel fun and kid-like.

-I ended up using the same shelving unit in here because it fits the space so well and I still loved it.
+I ended up using the same shelving unit (no longer sold) in here because it fits the space so well and I still loved it.
 On the shelves, I “styled” it with kid stuff that we actually use every day.
 There are books for Rory to read while using the potty, a cute flower bowl for her hair ties, lotions and brushes, and even a piece of art I picked up from our vacation to Seaside, Florida in this bone frame.

 I kept the same towel hook we had and had my contractor install it right into the tile.
 (Install tip: use a diamond-tipped drill bit like these and go slow!)
 I found this super cute colorful hand towel to hang and absolutely adore the colors.